nghianguyentek/docs/english/u.md

 ##### cumulative
 - adj /kju'ː mə\` lə` tɪ.v/
   - [accumulative](u.md#accumulative) ~ increasing by one addition after another (tích luỹ).
+## eavesdrop
+### v /i'ːvz drɒp/
+- to listen to s/o's private conversation w/o them knowing (nghe lén, nghe trộm).
+  - *Unlike with ARP, other hosts on the LAN are not expected to [eavesdrop](u.md#eavesdrop) on the initial Neighbour Solicitation message.*
+  - *These two attacks can have the goal either of [eavesdrop](u.md#eavesdrop)ping or of denial of service.*
 ##### evasion
 - n /ɪ\` veɪ' ʒə`n/
   - the act of avoiding s/t or s/o (lảng/trốn tránh).